MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 4500 mins

+2022/06/06:

+finished
+3500<->End

+- if A has indep columns then ATA is invertible
+- invertible matrix null space only has 0 vector
+- vTv is the length of the vector, if vTv=0 means v is 0
+- if columns are perpendicular to each other, columns are independent
+- perp unit vector = ortho normal vector
+- TBR lecture 17

 ### Lecture 17 <br>
 2022/03/28: finished, A=QR, a projection R is right upper triangle matrix, R links A and Q, Q is a orthonormal matrix; vector in the column space of A, projection of A is I
 ### Lecture 18 <br>